 With the ocean set ablaze

 Only the one who gets burnt

 The agony and turmoil in the heart of a lover, a devotee, is symbolically shown in this Doha as the flame that is burning the ocean.
-Yet none knows or can know about this pain because the "smoke" is not visible!
-Only the one who is suffering the separation from one's beloved can understand the force of such a fire.
+Nobody is able to know about this pain because the “smoke” is not visible!
+Only the one, who is suffering the separation from one’s beloved, can understand the force of such a fire.

-Kabir, in this Doha depicts the agony that a devotee feels for his Lord or Ishta, or in our normal day to day life, a lover feels for the beloved.
+Kabir, in this Doha depicts the agony that a devotee feels for his Lord or Ishta, just as in our usual everyday life, a lover feels for the beloved.
 To others, the intensity, the pain of separation is not comprehensible for this too is precious for the lovers to reveal.
 It is but a private affair!
-Don't they say, only the wearer knows where the shoe pinches!!
+Don’t they say, only the wearer knows where the shoe pinches?!